Mama's Gun: Initial response

 On release, Mama's Gun received widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 based on reviews from mainstream critics, the album received an average score of 80, based on 16 reviews, indicating "generally favorable reviews".
 Badu's songwriting elicited predominant praise; Touré of Rolling Stone commended Badu for abandoning the pretensions of Baduizm in favor of equally profound but more comprehensible lyrics, while Robert Christgau concluded in The Village Voice that song structures and arrangements compliment the lyricism.
 The A.V.
 Clubs Keith Phipps further lauded the lyrical themes and the album's "deceptively simple arrangements, a lovely breakup suite ('Green Eyes'), and near-infinite replay value".
 Andy Gill of The Independent praised the feminist and politically conscious lyrical themes, which placed Badu "firmly apart from her less enlightened peers".
 Writing for The New York Times, Jon Pareles described the album as "cool, tantalizing and utterly self-assured", classifying it among highlights of 2000.

 Alongside songwriting, Sal Cinquemani of Slant Magazine hailed the "fresh hybrid" of organic grooves, live instrumentation and modern production techniques of Mama's Gun, while The Washington Posts Joshua Klein commended Badu's choice of instrumental collaborators, namely Ahmir "Questlove" Thompson and Roy Hargrove.
+Writing for NPR, Tom Moon concluded that "through improvisation, Badu has found a way to make hip-hop regain its spontaneity".
 Michael Paoletta of Billboard praised the musical style's eclecticism, hailing the album as a "rock-solid set".
 PopMatters critic Wayne Franklin found the record compelling in its personal scope of Badu's psyche, calling it "a definite work of art, destined to remain in heavy rotation for some time to come".
 Rob Brunner of Entertainment Weekly, Michael Odell of The Guardian, and an editor of Mojo all directed praise towards Badu's nuanced and distinctive vocal performance, but were ambivalent towards the album's themes.
 In less laudatory reviews, Q wrote that Badu's debut had raised expectations she did not meet on Mama's Gun, while Robert Hilburn of Los Angeles Times similarly concluded that Mama's Gun lacked the cohesion of its predecessor.
 The album was proclaimed ninth best of 2000 by Rolling Stone, and was included on the annual poll Pazz & Jop—at number 15 as published in The Village Voice, and at number nine on Christgau's individual ranking.
-Internationally, Mama's Gun was included on French newspaper Libération and Dutch magazine Oors respective annual listings of best albums.
+Internationally, Mama's Gun was included on French newspaper Libération, Icelandic newspaper Morgunblaðið, and Dutch magazine Oors respective annual listings of best albums.
 At the 43rd Annual Grammy Awards (2001), the album's lead single "Bag Lady" garnered nominations for Best Female R&B Vocal Performance and Best R&B Song, while the second single "Didn't Cha Know" received a nomination in the latter category the following ceremony.